rajbos/home-automation/readme.md

 ## Scene 3: Office Leave
 When I stop working, everything I have automated needs to turn off again, so this scene switches of the desk lamp, the Light strip, the 'Do epic shit' signal, the speakers and the Key Lights.

+# Detecting camera is being used (Windows)
+In the script `camera-check.ps1` I have a couple of methods to check if you are using the camera.
+Any process should be picked up, as long as you run the script with admin rights (elevated).
+This is needed because a lot of applications (like the camera app, slack, usage in a browser) don't take control of the camera directly, but through svchost.exe.

+## Test-Loop
+Call `Test-Loop` to continually check if the camera is being used, without stopping at the first 'in use' result.
+This can help you figure out if the script sees all camera's and all uses.

+## LoopWithAction
+Call `LoopWithAction` to check if the camera is being used, and if so, run the action.
+This method will stop checking after the first 'in use' result and run the action.
+It will then wait for the remaining of a minute before checking again (to prevent checking to often).